Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 - BlueHDi 100: 1.5-litre, 100hp @ 3,500rpm / 250Nm @ 1,750rpm

-We’ve yet to drive the 75hp entry-level Proace City model, but it’s expected to take just 10% of sales.
-With reduced torque and power, plus a lower payload, it’s easy to see why most will want to opt for the more powerful engine.
-However for those wanting the lowest possible cost of purchase or perhaps just don’t have particularly weighty needs, it should do the job just fine.
+With the 75hp version's reduced torque and power, plus a lower payload, it’s easy to see why most will want to opt for the more powerful engine.
+However for those after the lowest possible cost of purchase or perhaps without particularly weighty needs, it should do the job just fine.

 The 100hp engine, meanwhile, has enough power for comfortable motorway cruising and getting away from the lights without being tardy.
 It’s very smooth.

-It’s a shame that the Proace City won’t take the 130hp version of this diesel engine – it comes paired either to a much tighter-feeling six-speed manual or a genuinely excellent eight-speed automatic.
+We're looking forward to the arrival of the 130hp version of this diesel engine in the Proace City in 2022, as it comes paired either to a much tighter-feeling six-speed manual or a genuinely excellent eight-speed automatic.

-There’s also a 1.2-litre petrol that won’t be coming to the line-up, which could have been an interesting alternative for the anti-diesel brigade.
+Stellantis also offers a 1.2-litre petrol that won’t be coming to the Proace City line-up, which could have been an interesting alternative for the anti-diesel brigade.
 Given Toyota’s nearly completely eliminated diesel from its passenger cars, this seems an odd omission.

 How does it handle?